-Our Model offers a solution to a marine problem, now and for the future.
+Our approach contributes toward a solution to ocean pollution, now and for the future.

 Ghost Diving is an international non-profit organization of volunteer technical divers specialized in the removal of lost fishing gear and other marine debris since 2009.
 The organization was formerly known as Ghost Fishing.

 Founded in 1965, Aquafil is one of the main producers of nylon 6 in Italy and in the world.
 Aquafil Group is established in 7 countries and in 3 different continents, it employs more than 2.900 people working in 16 producing plants located in Italy, United Kingdom, Slovenia, Croatia, United States, Thailand and China.
 In 2011 Aquafil implemented ECONYL® Regeneration System, an innovative system that produces nylon 6 from pre and post-consumer waste.

 Star Stock was the first in line to take on the journey from waste to wear with their Healthy Seas Socks collection.
 Since its establishment in 1996, Star Sock has licensed socks to several well-known brands and has become a trusted sock-partner for the international retail market.
 Star Sock continues to spread their passion for the sea with their socks, all while inspiring others to join for positive footprints.